fenago/katacoda-scenarios/azure-functions/azure-functions-docker/steps/2/text.md

-#### Prerequisites
 Before running this sample, you must have the following:

 - Install Azure Functions Core Tools version.
 - Install the Azure CLI.
-This article requires the Azure CLI version 2.0 or later.
-Run az --version to find the version you have
 - An active Azure subscription.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.